Agricultural Land Reserve: Agricultural-industrial structures on the ALR

 Structures and farm-related commercial and industrial uses are restricted, but permitted in the ALR to provide agriculture-related economic opportunities for farmers.
 A 2020 report prepared for the BC government recommended setting aside up to a maximum of one quarter of one percent of the province's ALR land to create a new category of agricultural-industrial farmland.
 To counter concerns about allowing structures on arable farmland, converted land would be of low soil quality, ill-suited for farming (CLI Classes 4-7).

 In 2022, ALR regulations were amended to promote the agricultural-technology industry by allowing crops grown on vertically stacked shelves.
 The change aimed to cut energy costs and greenhouse gas emissions, improve farm efficiency, and help with labour shortages.

 Controversies

 Establishment of the ALR

 Thousands of farmers protested the creation of the ALR, because they opposed the restrictions the ALR imposes on what landowners can do with their own land.
 The restrictions interfere with their private property rights, and thereby reduce land values.
-Forty years later, support among farmers and ranchers became more widespread, though not unqualified, according to the executive director of the B.C.
-Agriculture Council.
+Forty years later, support among farmers and ranchers became more widespread, though not unqualified, according to the executive director of the BC Agriculture Council.

 "Monster" houses

 In 2017, a Richmond city councillor said he did not want "big houses on small farms."
 So-called "monster homes" were being built on Richmond's ALR land, where the average house size surged to 12,087 sqft in 2015, compared with 7,329 sqft in 2010.

-Former ALR Chairman Frank Leonard said "monster" houses are a huge problem in some areas such as Richmond, since farm land is "essentially lost" when someone buys ALR land and builds "a 10,000 sqft mansion plus tennis court, pool and outbuildings".
+Former ALR chairman Frank Leonard said such houses are a huge problem in some areas such as Richmond, since farm land is "essentially lost" when someone buys ALR land and builds "a 10,000 sqft mansion plus tennis court, pool and outbuildings".
 Also, while land-use bylaws do not allow hotels on agricultural land, there were reports of large buildings being constructed in Richmond that were essentially private luxury hotels.

 In response, in 2018 the provincial government introduced a 500 m2 size limit for the primary residence built on the ALR.

-The B.C.
-Farmland Owners Association opposed the law saying the government did not consult them adequately, and that a limit of 500 square metres would not allow enough space for what are often family-owned businesses.

-Restrictions were later eased so that, effective 31 December 2021, as well as a principal residence with floor area of 500 m^{2} or less, property owners were allowed one residence with a total floor area of 90 m^{2} or less (186 m^{2} on a property 40 hectares or larger), if permitted by local government bylaw.
+The BC Farmland Owners Association opposed the law saying the government did not consult them adequately, and that a limit of 500 square metres would not allow enough space for what are often family-owned businesses.
+Restrictions were later eased so that, effective 31 December 2021, as well as a principal residence with floor area of 500 m2 or less, property owners were allowed one residence with a total floor area of 90 m2 or less (186 m2) on a property 40 ha or larger), if permitted by local government bylaw.
 Further, a secondary suite could be located in the principal residence.
 Also, the requirement was removed that additional residences must be used by the landowner or immediate family members.
 As before, the ALC could approve additional residences if they were for farm use.